Quiz: What Is Your Credit Card IQ?

 How can I improve my credit card IQ?

-Credit issuers expect cardholders to understand their lingo.
-When applying for your first credit card, there may be words that you don’t understand.
+Credit card issuers expect cardmembers to understand their lingo.
+When applying for your different card offers, there may be words that you don’t understand.
+Certain phrases, such as annual percentage rate or late payment fee, can seem intimidating if you don’t know what they mean.
 With this terminology cheat sheet, you will be prepared for any credit information that is thrown your way.

-College is a time of change and growth for students everywhere.
-Many students may find themselves experiencing personal freedom and financial independence for the first time.
-While college is a prime occasion for meeting new people, learning new things, and having fun, it is also a great opportunity to build your credit score.
+Credit cards are an important tool for building credit.
+In college, many students find themselves experiencing personal freedom and financial independence for the first time.
+College is a prime occasion for meeting new people, learning new things, and having fun.
+In addition, it’s a great opportunity to build your credit score with a positive payment history.

 credit card build credit learn more cta visa